Darkseal/wp-chords/readme.txt

-== WP Chords ==
+== WP Chords Fork ==
-Contributors: emreplt
+Contributors: Darkseal
 Donate link: emreplt.com
 Tags: chords, songs, guitar, ukulele, music, post, posts, lyrics, format, formatter, transpose, transposer, AMP, accelerated, mobile, pages, tablet, tabs
 Requires at least: 4.6
 Tested up to: 5.2.1
-Stable tag: 1.0.9
+Stable tag: 1.0.0
 Requires PHP: 5.2.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-WP Chords allows you to format and display the chords on your blog including mobile friendly interface and AMP functionality.
+WP Chords Fork allows you to to format and display the chords on your blog: it's a fork of WP Chords that fixes a bug in the semitone transpose feature to make it work.

 == Description ==

-WP Chords allows you to format and display the chords on your blog.
+***WP Chords Fork*** is a fork of Emre Polat's great [WP Chords](https://wordpress.org/plugins/wp-chords/) plugin, which allows you to format and display the chords on your blog.
 You can set font sizes, enable transposing chords especially in your posts. **Compatible with [Google AMP](http://amp.dev) (Accelerated Mobile Pages)**.
 It's fully supported different devices such as tablets, mobile phones and most of web browsers.

+This fork has been created to fix a bug in the original plugin that affects the semitone transpose feature, thus making it work.
+The list of features below is taken from the former plugin.

 ### Eazy Real Time Demo